 BOARDS AND OTHER PROFESSIONAL AFFILIATIONS

-David is the chair of the United for Wildlife Financial Taskforce, a global network of financial institutions and public and civil society partners working together to reveal, disrupt and prevent illegal wildlife trafficking.
-He is a board member of the American Friends of the Royal Foundation of the Duke and Duchess of Cambridge and also serves on the board of Guiding Eyes for the Blind.
+David is Co-Chair of United for Wildlife, a global network of public, private and not-for-profit sector partners working together to reveal, disrupt and prevent illegal wildlife trafficking; and Vice Chair of the Earthshot Prize, the most prestigious global environment prize in history, designed to incentivize change and help repair our planet over the next ten years.
+He is a board member of the American Friends of the Royal Foundation of the Prince and Princess of Wales and also serves on the board of Guiding Eyes for the Blind.
 David chaired Standard Chartered’s flagship philanthropic initiative, Seeing is Believing, raising over $100 million to fight avoidable blindness throughout the world.